-The above indicators can also be indicators of CSE, as can children who:
+The CCE indicators above can also be indicators of CSE, as can children who:

-- have older boyfriends - suffer sexually transmitted infections or become pregnant - 11.7 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
-It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 11.8 Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 11.9 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
+- have relationships with older partners - · suffer sexually transmitted infections or become pregnant - 11.7 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
+It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim.

+- 11.8 Victims of criminal and sexual exploitation can be any gender and it can have an adverse impact on a child's physical and emotional health. - 11.9 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
 All concerns are reported immediately to the DSL.
 Staff must always act on any concerns that a child is suffering from or is at risk of criminal or sexual exploitation.